theNewDynamic/oregonsadventurecoast.com/content/event/roseburg-to-coos-bay-relay.md

 ---
 ![](/img/roseburg-coos-waterfall.jpg)

-### Bring Your Friends and Take On The Roseburg to Coos Bay Relay!
+### Bring Your Friends and Take On The Roseburg to Coos Bay Relay! *DEADLINE TO REGISTER, APRIL 1st.*

 The beautiful course on quiet country roads along a river features waterfalls, big trees, and serious hills. **This is a 68-mile, 5 person running team or 24-mile, 4 person walking team.**